AlibabaCloudDocs/kms/intl.en-US/Key service/Managed HSM/Overview.md

 Managed HSM allows you to better control encryption keys on the cloud and move the most sensitive computing tasks and assets to the cloud.

-If you use both Managed HSM and[BYOK \(Bring Your Own Key\)](https://www.alibabacloud.com/help/doc-detail/68523.htm), you can have full control over the following items:
+If you use both Managed HSM and [BYOK \(Bring Your Own Key\)](https://www.alibabacloud.com/help/doc-detail/68523.htm), you can have full control over the following items:

 -   Generation modes of key material.
 -   Processing of key material: The key material that you import to a managed HSM can be destroyed but cannot be exported.